ramyeturi/PROJET_AURORA/README.md

-Please let me know before you follow this link
+Please let me know before you follow this link, so that i will run run instance

 http://34.220.140.94:8000/docs#/default/ask_ask_get